-Our communications team helps the council and officers to communicate effectively with our communities - from informing people of a change to their bin collection day, through to promoting local services to our residents.
+Our press office helps the council and officers to communicate effectively with our communities - from informing people of a change to their bin collection day, through to promoting events in parks to our residents.

-The team is directly responsible for increasing awareness and take-up of council services and improving the profile of the district.
+The team is responsible for increasing awareness and take-up of council services and improving the profile of the district council.

 Code of practice

 We conform to the government's Code of Recommended Practice on Local Authority Publicity (made under the Local Government Act 2000).
 This code covers the rules around content and style of publicity, dissemination, advertising, promotion of individual councillors and restrictions during the election period.
 Paragraph 20 of the code says:

 "The main purposes of local authority publicity are to increase public awareness of the services provided by the authority and the functions it performs to allow local people to have a real and informed say about issues that affect them, to explain to electors and ratepayers the reasons for particular policies and priorities; and in general to improve local accountability."